-SDG&E has stated that a system goal for the Sunrise Powerlink Project is to bring a single 500~kV line as close to the SDG&E load center as is reasonably practical, then use 230~kV lines to distribute the power to major 230~kV load-serving substations within the San Diego load center.
+SDG&E has stated that a system goal for the Sunrise Powerlink Project is to bring a single 500 kV line as close to the SDG&E load center as is reasonably practical, then use 230 kV lines to distribute the power to major 230 kV load-serving substations within the San Diego load center.

 Future Transmission System Expansion.
 The Central East Substation is designed to accommodate four 230 kV and one 500 kV transmission lines, in addition to the two 230 kV circuits and one 500 kV lines included as part of the Proposed Project.
-This EIR/EIS discloses the impacts of possible future transmission lines for the benefit of decisionmakers and the public.
-However, any future transmission lines would require separate applications to the CPUC (and federal land agency, if applicable) and separate CEQA/NEPA processes.
+This EIR/EIS discloses the impacts of possible future transmission lines for the benefit of decision-makers and the public.
+However, any future transmission lines would require separate applications to the CPUC (and federal land agency, if applicable) and separate CEOA/NEPA processes.

 Connected Actions and Indirect Effects.
-Additionally, this EIR/EIS evaluates five projects that are so closely related to the Proposed Project as to be considered part of the project.
-These include: the Stirling Energy Systems solar facility, two components of the Imperial Irrigation District (IID) 230 kV transmission system upgrades, the Esmeralda-San Felipe Geothermal Project, the Jacumba 230/500 kV Substation, and a wind project in northern Mexico's La Rumorosa area.
-Each of these projects would be subject to separate environmental review but are evaluated here for the benefit of decisionmakers and the public.
-All of these projects are referred to as "connected actions" throughout the document, except the La Rumorosa wind project, which is identified as an "indirect effect" of the Proposed Project because it would be primarily located outside of the United States.
-Figure ES-1 illustrates the general location of the Proposed Project, the Future Transmission System Expansion routes, and the Connected Actions and project with Indirect Effects.
+Additionally, this EIR/EIS evaluates three projects that are so closely related to the Proposed Project as to be considered part of the project for purposes of CEQA and NEPA analysis.
+These projects are described in Section B.6 of the Draft EIR/EIS and include: the Stirling Energy Systems solar facility, the Esmeralda-San Felipe Geothermal Project (in the Truckhaven Geothermal Leasing Area), and a 1,250 MW Sempra wind project in northern Mexico's La Rumorosa area (with associated transmission and substation improvements in the U.S.).
+Each of these projects would be subject to separate environmental review but are evaluated here for the benefit of decision-makers and the public.
+All of these projects are referred to as "connected actions" throughout the document, except the La Rumorosa wind project, which is identified as an "indirect effect" of the Proposed

+Project because it would be primarily located outside of the United States.5 Figure ES-1 illustrates the general location of the Proposed Project, the Future Transmission System Expansion routes, and the Connected Actions/Indirect Effect.